-"Most children move on from Wizzybug by 5 years old so waiting 7 months or more could mean that some children will have almost outgrown it before they have even received it."
+"Most children move on from Wizzybug by 5 years old so waiting too long could mean that some children will have almost outgrown it before they have even received it."

 “As a small charity, we need to be able to fund the extra resource we need to get the waiting time down quicker.
 We want to be able to see more children and build more Wizzybugs sooner rather than later.”

 Please note: Any donations received above or below the amount needed to fund extra resource will be used to support the ongoing running costs of Designability.